Russian web search firm Yandex's co-founder falls into coma

 An analyst who asked not to be named said it was difficult to say whether Segalovich's illness will have an impact on the company's future.

 "Every case is specific, but the risk is there for sure ...
-Look what happened with Apple after Jobs' death," the analyst said, alluding to Steve Jobs, the legendary co-founder of Apple Inc (AAPL.O).
-Critics say that since his death the U.S. firm's pace of innovation has slowed, pressuring results.
+Look what happened with Apple after Jobs' death," the analyst said, alluding to Steve Jobs, the legendary co-founder of Apple Inc. Critics say that since his death the U.S. firm's pace of innovation has slowed, pressuring results.

-Yandex had a 61.7 percent share of the Russian search market in the second quarter, ahead of Google (GOOG.O) and Russian rival Mail.Ru Group (MAILRq.L), it said on Thursday, and added that it now expects revenue to rise by between 34 and 38 percent this year, up from a previous forecast of 30-35 percent.
+Yandex had a 61.7 percent share of the Russian search market in the second quarter, ahead of Google and Russian rival Mail.Ru Group, it said on Thursday, and added that it now expects revenue to rise by between 34 and 38 percent this year, up from a previous forecast of 30-35 percent.

 In April Yandex raised its forecast from 28-32 percent after its first-quarter sales increased by 36 percent.